-Managing licenses, groups and users¶
+Managing licenses, teams (groups) and users¶

 License Server supports the following license types: managed and floating.
 The total availability counts for both managed and floating seats are displayed in the upper right corner of the License Server UI.
 Clicking on either seat count opens the relevant user listing in the Users view.